BubbleCow/bubblecow-documentation/Admin/Strategy/Marketing/Blog Post Pillar System.md

 The traditional way of thinking about SEO is to create single pages that rank well for the most popular key phrases.
 This is a hangover from Google early technology that was based on individual page experience for users, and Google's reliance on blunt metrics such as back links and bounce rate.
 This used to work but as Google has become more sophisticated it understands that a users journey is complex and branching, not linear.

+Google has long emphasized the importance of user experience (UX) in its ranking algorithms, and this focus has become even more pronounced from 2020 onwards.

+1. **Introduction of Core Web Vitals**: In May 2020, Google introduced Core Web Vitals, a set of specific factors that Google considers important in a webpage's overall user experience.
+Core Web Vitals focus on three main aspects:
+   - **Largest Contentful Paint (LCP)**: Measures loading performance.
+To provide a good user experience, LCP should occur within 2.5 seconds of when a page first starts loading.
+   - **First Input Delay (FID)**: Measures interactivity.
+Pages should have an FID of 100 milliseconds or less.
+   - **Cumulative Layout Shift (CLS)**: Measures visual stability.
+Pages should maintain a CLS of 0.1. or less.
+2. **Page Experience Signal**: In 2021, Google started incorporating Core Web Vitals into its ranking criteria as part of the Page Experience Signal.
+This signal combines Core Web Vitals with other user experience factors such as mobile-friendliness, safe-browsing, HTTPS-security, and intrusive interstitial guidelines.
+Websites offering a better page experience are given preference in search results.
+3. **Mobile-First Indexing**: Google has been prioritizing mobile-first indexing, meaning it predominantly uses the mobile version of the content for indexing and ranking.
+Since the majority of users now access the internet via mobile devices, this approach emphasizes the importance of mobile user experience in SEO strategies.
+4. **Emphasis on Content Usability and Accessibility**: Google's algorithm updates have increasingly rewarded content that is not only high-quality and relevant but also accessible and usable across all devices and platforms.
+This includes readable font sizes, easy navigation, and compatibility with assistive technologies.
+5. **User Engagement Metrics**: While Google does not explicitly confirm the use of specific user engagement metrics in ranking, it's widely understood that factors such as click-through rate (CTR), bounce rate, and dwell time can impact SEO.
+These metrics reflect user satisfaction with the search results and the quality of the user experience on a webpage.
+6. **Updates to Combat Intrusive Interstitials**: Google has penalized websites that use intrusive interstitials—pop-ups that block the main content of a page—since these negatively impact the user experience, especially on mobile devices.
+7. **Guidance and Resources for Webmasters and SEO Professionals**: Google provides extensive documentation, tools (like Google Search Console and PageSpeed Insights), and guidelines to help webmasters and SEO professionals improve their sites' user experience.

 Google's focus has switched to 'promoting' **pages** that tick enough SEO boxes to **sites** that offer a more comprehensive user experience.
-Google is no longer looking for single pages SEO optimized pages, but a network of content that provides a better experience for the user.
+This means that Google is no longer looking for single pages SEO optimized pages, but a network of content that provides a better experience for the user.

-This means that you have to shake the idea that you are creating content aimed at intercepting a user journey and 'converting' them on a single interaction.
+We must shake the idea that you are creating content aimed at hijacking a user journey and 'converting' them on a single interaction.
 Instead, the mindset needs to switch to giving in-depth, topic relevant and broad content.
-This means that not only will Google expect a site to cover all key phrases, whether they individually rank or not, but also use focuses consent, resulting in situation where you might even talk about a competitor to offer the best user solution.
+This means that not only will Google expect a site to cover all key phrases, whether they individually rank or not, but also use focuses content, resulting in situation where you might even talk about a competitor to offer the best user solution.

 This requires a new way of thinking.